nishonow/aiogram-bot-core/README.md

    pip install -r requirements.txt
     ```

-3. Configure the bot: Open config.py and set your bot token and admin IDs:
+3. Configure the bot: Create .env and set your bot token and admin IDs:
     ```bash
-    BOT_TOKEN = "YOUR_TELEGRAM_BOT_TOKEN"
+    BOT_TOKEN=YOUR_TELEGRAM_BOT_TOKEN
-    ADMINS = [123456789, 987654321]  # Replace with admin Telegram IDs
+    ADMINS=123456789, 987654321]
     ```

 4. Run the bot: